 Maitea

-At Maitea you will find exceptional croquettes with a firm batter that hides an interior more Basque or Madrilenian than Catalan, that is, a croquette with more bechamel than protein.
-We love them, so we encourage you to try the Iberian ham and oxtail varieties and, of course, the idiazábal or txistorra varieties.
+At Maitea, you’ll find exceptional croquettes with a firm batter that hides an interior that is more Basque or Madrilenian than Catalan, that is, a croquette with more béchamel sauce than protein.
+We love them, so we encourage you to try the Iberian ham and oxtail varieties and, of course, the Idiazabal cheese and txistorra sausage varieties.

 📍Carrer Casanova, 155, 08036 Barcelona